 Summary: Gurstel Law Firm is an aggressive debt collector.
 Learn what it takes to get them off your credit report and out of your life.

 Are you being harassed by Gurstel Law Firm?
 That’s no surprise.
-Reviews about the collections firm reveal several complaints.
+Reviews about the collections firm reveal multiple complaints.

 There was even a class-action lawsuit filed in 2018 for violating privacy rights under the Fair Credit Reporting Act (FCRA).

-Gurtsel Law Firm is aggressive, and that can spell trouble if you’re trying to get them off your credit report.
-It sounds impossible, but you can put an end to unwanted calls and debt collection threats.
+Gurstel Law Firm is aggressive, and that can spell trouble if they are trying to collect from you.
+It sounds impossible, but you can clear your credit report and put an end to unwanted calls and debt collection threats.

 Who Is Gurstel Law Firm?